Trader Joe’s GREEK CHICKPEAS with parsley and cumin

 https://www.washingtonpost.com/lifestyle/food/what-people-get-wrong-about-making-hummus/2015/09/04/72c7c844-4dc5-11e5-902f-39e9219e574b_story.html

-TJ’s TZATZIKI Greek Dip / Sauce
+Trader Joe’s TZATZIKI Greek Creamy Garlic Cucumber Dip / Sauce

 Trader Joe’s TZATZIKI Creamy Garlic Cucumber Sauce / Dip

 Tzatziki is a delicious creamy Greek sauce traditionally made with Greek yogurt, cucumbers, lemon, and a ton of garlic.
-Unless you are lucky enough to have a Greek Yaya (grandma) who makes homemade Tzatziki for you to take home, Trader Joe’s version is perhaps the next best thing.
+Unless you are lucky enough to have a Greek Yaya (Grandma) who makes homemade Tzatziki for you to take home, Trader Joe’s version is perhaps the next best thing.
 TJ’s version is quite good.
 I tried it and would buy it again.
 Tzatziki is a great sauce to have when you make chicken Shawarma .

 It’s good with most anything grilled it would be great served even with grilled veggies.
 It can be served as a dip or can even be used as a salad dressing with some more lemon and olive oil.
 TJ’s Tzatziki has the first ingredient listed as cucumber, and you can really see this even in the pictures here.
 This gives it a very little crunchiness.
 TJ’s version next lists kefir cheese and sour cream (maybe instead of yogurt?)
 A bit different than if you made it yourself.
 I does have a bit of dill which I like.
 I got it for when I was thinking of making Shawarma which I served on top of TJ’s Garlic Naan and it was the perfect sauce for that.
 Its $3.49 for a 12 oz container.